Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Experiments

+In fact, due to the nature of our test set, each pair of test samples can come from five different categories, namely, $1.$ Same seen GM, $2.$ Same unseen GM, $3.$ Different seen GMs, $4.$ Different unseen GMs, and $5.$ One seen and one unseen GM.
+We show an analysis of the wrongly classified samples in Figure~\ref{fig:seen_unseen_graph} with respect to total number of samples and total number of samples in each category.
+Around $70\%$ of the wrongly classified samples \VA{belong to} the category of images coming from categories having atleast one GM unseen in training which is expected.
+However, if one of the test GM was seen in training, the number of wrongly classified samples decreased.
+This can be advantageous in detecting a manipulated image from an unknown GM.

-{\bf Deepfake detection} Our FEN can be adopted for deepfake detection by adding a shallow network for binary classification.
+\minisection{Deepfake detection} Our FEN can be adopted for deepfake detection by adding a shallow network for binary classification.
 We evaluate our method on the recently introduced Celeb-DF dataset~\cite{21}.
-We experiment with two training sets, UADFV and DFFD, in order to compare with previous results.
-We follow the same training protocols used in~\cite{7} for UADFV and DFFD.
+We experiment with three training sets, UADFV, DFFD, and FF++, in order to compare with previous results.
+We follow the same training protocols used in~\cite{7} for UADFV and DFFD and~\cite{liu2021spatial} for FF++.

-We report the Area Under Curve (AUC) in Tab.~\ref{tab:deepfake}.
+We report the AUC in Tab.~\ref{tab:deepfake}.
 Compared with methods trained on UADFV, our approach achieves a significantly better result, despite the more advanced backbones used by others.
-Our results when trained on DFFD and UADFV fall only slightly behind the best score reported by Xception+Reg~\cite{7}.
-Importantly, however, they trained with pixel-level supervision which are typically unavailable.
+Our results when trained on DFFD and UADFV fall only slightly behind the best performance reported by Xception+Reg~\cite{7}.
+Importantly, however, they trained with pixel-level supervision which is typically unavailable.
 These results are provided for completeness, but are not directly comparable to all other methods trained with only image-level supervision for binary classification.
-Compared to all other methods, our method provides the highest deepfake detection AUC.
+Compared to all other methods, our method achieves the highest deepfake detection AUC.